Steps for homeowners and tenants to recover from overland flooding

 Protection against flood damage can be added to most commercial insurance policies purchased by businesses, condo corporations and farms.
 Similarly, protection against flood damage is typically included in the comprehensive coverage option available under most auto insurance policies.

 On the other hand, while some providers are starting to offer coverage, flood damage is specifically excluded from most home insurance policies in Canada.
 Government assistance programs exist for homeowners and tenants suffering flood damage.
-It’s important to note that flood damage is distinct from water and sewer backup damage.
-Most home insurance policies provide some form of protection against water and sewer backup damage.
+It’s important to note that flood damage is distinct from water backup damage.
+Most home insurance policies provide some form of protection against water backup damage.
 In some cases, you may need to specifically add, and pay for, this protection.

 So, what should you do if you’ve suffered flood damage?

 The first step is to file a claim with your home insurance provider.
 You should do this even if you suspect your claim may not be covered.
 As mentioned earlier, each insurance company offers different coverage.
 Even if both you and your neighbor are insured by the same company, your policy may be different.
-For example, you may have added sewer backup protection to your policy whereas your neighbor may not have.
+For example, you may have added water backup protection to your policy whereas your neighbor may not have.
 Your claim will be assessed based on your policy and situation.

 Your next step should be to apply for assistance from your province’s Disaster Recovery Program.
 You should apply for assistance even if you are waiting to learn if your home insurance claim is covered.
 If your claim is covered, your insurance company will assist you with the repair process.